simonswine/tarmak/docs/getting-started.rst

 By default the configuration will be created at $HOME/.tarmak/tarmak.yaml.

-Now we create an image for our environment by running `tarmak image-build` (this is the step that requires docker to be installed locally).
+Now we create an image for our environment by running `tarmak clusters images build` (this is the step that requires docker to be installed locally).

 ::

-  % tarmak image-build
+  % tarmak clusters images build
   <long output omitted>

 We can now apply our configuration to AWS by running `tarmak terraform-apply`.
 Note that the first time you run this command Tarmak will create a `hosted zone <http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html>`_ for you and then fail with the following error.